 What good is it for example. to loosen up a joint, if the muscles and connective tissues around this part still struggle?
 By looking at the body as a whole and working their way into the root causes of the symptoms, Osteopaths increase the potential to achieve pain relief.
 This is may be seen after a short course of Osteopathic treatment.

-Thus, the treatment itself is not finished before the Osteopathy so to speak, has made themselves redundant.
-Once the optimal balance in the body structure is restored, the Osteopath namely advises patients about the tools and opportunities to work on avoiding or minimising the return of the complaint- for example, we may suggest exercises that are required to maintain this optimal functioning or educate you to avoid certain situations or advise you on sitting, sleeping posture etc.
+Thus, the treatment itself is not finished before the Osteopath so to speak, has made themselves redundant.
+Once the optimal balance in the body structure is restored, the Osteopath namely advises patients about the tools, rehabilitation and /or lifestyle/ exercise modifications to continue to work with to assist in avoiding or minimising the return of the complaint- for example, we may suggest exercises that are required to maintain this optimal functioning or educate you to avoid certain situations or advise you on sitting, sleeping posture etc.

 Your Osteopathic treatment involves manual techniques – aiming to ease pain, reduce swelling and improving mobility.
 Osteopathy treatment may involve manipulation, which can result in an audible ‘crack’ which is simply the sound of gas bubbles popping within the fluid of the joints.
 Other techniques we incorporate into treatment may be stretching and massage for the treatment of the soft tissues (muscles tendons, ligaments) along with other procedures which aim to release deep tissue tension around joints and related structures.

-Osteopathy courses in Australia are currently a five year Masters degree.
-All registered Osteopaths are required to partake in a certain number of Continuing Professional Development hours per year ( study, seminars e.t.c.).
+Osteopathy courses in Australia are currently a University trained Masters degree.
+They are then registered with AHPRA, the national health regulator.
+As part of our registration requirements, Osteopaths partake in a certain number of Continuing Professional Development hours per year ( study, seminars e.t.c.).